ihengki17/aws-flink-ml/README.md

   WHERE `state` = 'Texas' AND `last_name` LIKE 'B%';
 ```

-5. Check the first ten orders for one customer.
+5. Stop the previous query and Check the first ten orders for one customer.
 ```sql
 SELECT order_id,
        product_id,